 - 1 large egg

-- 2 cups various chopped, sliced, and shredded vegetables - corn, shiitake mushrooms, carrots, onions
+- 2 cups various chopped, sliced, and shredded vegetables - bell peppers, corn, shiitake mushrooms, carrots, etc...

-- 1 - 1 1/2 cups Chinese chives or green onions
+- 1 - 1 1/2 cups Chinese chives, substitute with a mix of 1/2 green onions and thinly sliced sweet onions

-Prep vegetables - thinly chop mushrooms, shred carrots, and drain corn.
+- Prep vegetables - thinly chop mushrooms, shred carrots, and drain corn.
 Chop Chinese chives into about 3" length pieces.
 Set aside.
+Note: I've been substituting 4 thinly sliced mini bell peppers for the corn and love the flavor it adds.

-Slide the pancake onto a plate and slightly cool.
-Cut into bite sized pieces or serve whole with soy and vinegar dipping sauce.
+- Slide the pancake onto a plate and slightly cool.
+Cut into bite sized pieces or serve whole with dipping sauce (I like this with Ponzu too).
+This is also great served cold.

 - Green onions or a mixture of green onions and sweet onions can be substituted for the Chinese chives.

 - Substitute vegetables to your taste.
-Sweet onions and cooked chopped spinach are great substitutes and additions.
+Sweet onions, bell peppers, and cooked chopped spinach are great substitutes and additions.
+We love adding in yellow bell peppers...it's really good.

-- This can be kept in the fridge for several days in an air tight container.
+- This can be kept in the fridge for several days in an air tight container and can be eaten cold (perfect for the summer).

 View the other Pinterest Challenge Posts: